Astrantia leaf miner

 Timing April-May and July-August

 What is astrantia leaf miner?

-Astrantia leaf miner is a small fly which develops as larvae that feed within the foliage of astrantia plants.
+Astrantia leaf miner is a small fly which as larvae feed within the foliage of astrantia plants.

-The adult flies are 2mm long and greyish brown in colour.
+Adult astrantia leaf miners are a fly 2mm long and greyish brown in colour.
 They feed by rasping the leaf surface, leaving small pale spots on the upper leaf surface.

 More significant markings are caused by the creamy white larvae.
 They eat the internal tissues of the leaves and cause whitish brown discoloured blotches.
 The mines typically have a pale edge around the darker brownish centre.

 There are two generations during the summer and by August each leaf can be affected by several mines.